csc301-fall-2020/assignment-2-60-gabrielbailey-saadkhan/README.md

 Run unit tests with coverage by running `pytest --cov-report term --cov=. tests/unit_tests.py`

-The CLI is made up of several menues whish should be mostly self-explanatory.
+The CLI is made up of several menues which should be mostly self-explanatory.
 The main menu is:

 Enter 1 to create a new order
 Enter 2 to add products to an order